alanng10/class-lang/Docue/Article/Word/a.md

 Word "grid" has meaning that is table area.

+Word "layout" has meaning that is structure layout.

 Word "back" has meaning that is background.

 Word "fore" has meaning that is foreground.